paologhidoni/investmentcalculator/README.md

 - **Tailwind CSS** – For styling and layout.
 - **Vitest** – For testing.

+## 🚀 Accessibility Achievement

+I'm proud to share that this project has achieved a **100% accessibility** score on Lighthouse.
+By focusing on accessibility best practices, I've worked to create an inclusive experience for everyone, regardless of their needs.

+This achievement reflects:

+- Adherence to WCAG guidelines.
+- Optimization of semantic HTML.
+- Full keyboard navigability.
+- Testing and optimization for VoiceOver on macOS to ensure content is read clearly and navigable.
+- Effective ARIA attributes.

 ## 📦 Installation

 1. Clone the repository: